 In today’s marketplace, I think there’s been a shift in terms of content production, in the sense that all content needs to be editorial in nature.
 It’s selling without seeming like it’s selling.
 There’s a value-add for the consumer.
 What’s your approach to that?

 Our approach is to educate and inform.
 We don’t want to overtly sell someone if they’re not ready to start advertising.
 Our goal is to attract clients who will stay with us and grow with us.
 We want advise them about when it’s the right time to invest in various advertising vehicles, and educate them on the marketplace to help grow their brands.
 A lot of our companies aren’t quite there yet, but we can help them get there.
 Content is excellent for SEO.
 It’s essential for any company, including Women’s Marketing, looking to increase their search results and tell their brand story.
 We have an internal team of performance-based digital experts called Flying Point Digital, which focuses on search and social.
+Check this if you are looking for riverside plumbers.

 So it’s like blogs and stuff like that?